charleskyalo/charleskyalo/readme.md

-# Hi there :wave: :blush: I am charles
+# Hello there

 ### I am  a  fullstack software developer based in kenya.

-### I like building amazing applications for the web ranging from backend apis to highly interactive frontends.
+### I like building amazing applications for the web ranging from backend apis to highly interactive frontends and games.

-## connect with me on [twitter](https://twitter.com/kyarleschalo/).
+## Connect with me on [x](https://x.com/kyarleschalo/) .